Skip to content

 If most of your electric demand is during the day, then a solar panel system has the potential to reduce your demand charges.

-A solar system generates electricity from the sun allowing your business to use solar-generated electricity as opposed to utility-generated electricity.
-If, however, you have a spike in demand on a cloudy day or in the evening, you will be charged demand charges accordingly.
+A solar system generates electricity from the sun, allowing your business to use solar-generated electricity as opposed to utility-generated electricity.
+If, however, your demand spikes on a cloudy day or in the evening, you will be charged demand charges accordingly.

 4. Invest in an energy storage solution

-Investing in a battery storage solution allows you to store energy generated from your solar system that can be used during peak times, or whenever you have a spike in energy.
+Investing in a battery storage solution allows you to store energy generated from your solar system, which can be used during peak times or whenever there is a spike in energy.

 Energy storage solutions are a great way to reduce demand charges, but they require a substantial upfront investment and ongoing maintenance.

-Need help reducing your demand charges?
+Do you need help reducing your demand charges?
 Our team of solar consultants is ready to help.
-We'll take a look at your demand analysis and help you figure out the best cost-saving solution.
+We'll review your demand analysis and help you determine the best cost-saving solution.

 New call-to-action